jeffrey-agyepong/ja-web-design/src/content/post/astro-wordpress-a-web-developers-perspective.md

 Astro uses a technique called partial hydration that guarantees that only necessary JavaScript is loaded on the site resulting in insanely-quick load times.

 Astro is the ideal solution for small businesses aiming for performance, security, and simplicity, if you are looking to create a new website or redesign your existing one.
-At <a href="https://jawebdesign.ca/services/web-design" target="_blank">J.A Web Design</a>, we specialize in utilizing Astro to deliver fast, secure and scalable websites suited to meet your business needs.
+At <a href="https://jawebdesign.ca/services/web-design" target="_blank" rel="noopener">J.A Web Design</a>, we specialize in utilizing Astro to deliver fast, secure and scalable websites suited to meet your business needs.